-There were six health regions that reported to the market supplement survey.
+There were six health regions that reported to the market supplement review.

-Of the six regions, four report no service delivery issues and two report minor issues related to recruitment and retention such as increased overtime.
-A lack of budgeted positions was also reported as an issue by some regions.
+Five regions reported either no service issues or minor issues or related to recruitment and retention such as increased overtime.
+A lack of budgeted positions and workload was also reported as an issue by some regions.